Ansan station

-Ansan station (Korean: 안산; Hanja: 安山) is a subway station on Line 4 of the Seoul Metropolitan Subway.
+Ansan station (Korean: 안산; Hanja: 安山) is a subway station on Seoul Subway Line 4 and the Suin–Bundang Line of the Seoul Metropolitan Subway.
 The station is located in the Wongok neighborhood of Ansan, Korea and is one of multiple stations serving the city.
+Wongok-dong, where the station is located, is home to many foreign workers working at Banwol Industrial Complex as it is lined with multi-family houses that are convenient for transportation and can get rooms at low cost.

 Before the extension of Line 4 to Oido station, Ansan station served as the line's terminus station.
 It is still a terminal station for some trains.
 It is located close to the factory section of the town.
 There are many restaurants and shops located around the station.
 Ansan has a large and growing foreign community living in this neighborhood and there are many foreign restaurants close to the station.